 You could do that, right?
 (Well, maybe not the climbing part; that would be hard.)

-The walk for water in sub-Saharan Africa
+Walking for water in Africa

 But that’s not how it’s done in sub-Saharan Africa.
 There, people don’t have access to an improved water source.
 Moms and daughters walk their 6K barefoot or in rubber sandals to collect water from polluted rivers and ponds.
 More than 3 million children and nearly 14 million women walk more than 30 minutes to collect water.
 And they often make that trip more than once a day!